CloudCannon/staticshape/docs/content/docs/collection-configuration.md

 weight: 22
 ---

-## What is a Collection
+## What is a collection?

-A Collection is a general SSG term used to define a group of files.
-A collections could be:
+A collection is a general SSG term used to define a group of files.
+A collection could be:

 - Pages, e.g. general pages, landing pages
 - People, e.g. staff members, authors, contributors